 CN crews are trained on fuel conservation practices to reduce our carbon footprint, including locomotive shutdowns in our yards.
 However, locomotives may need to be left idling due to various operating requirements such as weather and maintaining air pressure for braking and starting systems.
 Where possible, many CN locomotives make use of SmartStart technology, which is an Automatic Engine Start Stop system for locomotives.
 More than half of the locomotives in our active fleet are equipped with SmartStart technology.
 Unlike a car, trains rely on water to maintain engine temperatures and cannot shut down or start like a car.
 This is why you may notice idling more frequently in colder weather.
 This system automatically triggers the locomotive to either safely shut down or restart when certain parameters have been met.

 CN makes every effort to maintain our property, and we are committed to business practices that protect the natural environment, prevent pollution, reduce our greenhouse gas emissions and conserve natural resources.
 Waste management is important to us, and we are addressing this issue with two key initiatives: removing old rail ties from our rights-of-way and establishing an aggressive waste reduction program for our buildings and yards.
-Should you have concerns regarding property maintenance, please call us at 1-888-888-5909 or email Public Inquiries.
+Should you have concerns regarding property maintenance, please call us at 1-888-888-5909 or email CN Public Inquiry Line.
 A member of the team will communicate your concerns to our Engineering personnel.

 Reducing rail noise and vibration is one of our top priorities.
 It could be noise from the machines we use to carry out essential maintenance and repairs.
 It could also be the sound of, or the vibrations caused by, our trains running on our tracks.